-Refer to the datasheet and configure the ADC in the setup function by:
+Refer to the datasheet (Section 24.9) and configure the ADC in the setup function by:

 - Setting the ADC voltage reference to AVcc.
 This connects the voltage reference to the external voltage supply, which on the Arduino is 5V. - Enabling the ADC by setting the appropriate bit in the ADCSRA register. - Setting the ADC clock prescaler to an appropriate value for the Arduino.
 Refer to table 24-5 in the datasheet.
-As noted, in section 24.4, the successive approximation circuitry in the ADC requires an input clock frequency between 50kHz and 200kHz.
+As noted, in section 24.4, the successive approximation circuitry in the ADC requires an input clock frequency between 50kHz and 200kHz. - Also make sure that you explicitly set all the bits in these and other registers to ensure that they are all configured as expected.